01-edu/public/subjects/smart-road/README.md

 - `Arrow Right`, generate vehicles from west to east.
 - `Arrow Left`, generate vehicles from east to west.

-2. It must also be possible to use the key `R` to continually generate radom vehicles (using the game loop).
+2. It must also be possible to use the key `R` to continually generate random vehicles (using the game loop).

 3. The `Esc` key must finish the simulation and generate a window with all statistics (you can see more about the statistics on its section).